Brief History of Van Cleef & Arpels

 Van Cleef & Arpels jewelry represents a perfect blend of artistry, innovation, and luxury.
 By focusing on the brand’s iconic designs, leveraging the expertise of Sotheby’s specialists, and carefully considering condition and pricing, you can confidently navigate the secondary market and secure a timeless piece for your collection.

-Buy or Sell Van Cleef & Arpels At Sotheby's
+Buy and Sell Van Cleef & Arpels Jewelry with Sotheby’s

 Trust our worldwide network of leading jewelry specialists from a globally renowned auction house established in 1744.